Tilea Campaign Part 33

 … the second was moved by the plate armoured footsoldiers …

-… and the third was accompanied by the dismounted nobility of Portomaggiore.
+… and the third was attended by the dismounted nobility of Portomaggiore.

-The men at the second, led by their general himself, were champing at the bit to get at the walls, and swiftly pulled aside the bridge’s carriage to allow themselves to begin pouring over it immediately.
+The men at the second, led by their general himself, were champing at the bit to get at the walls, and swiftly pulled aside the bridge’s boulder carrying carriage to allow themselves to begin pouring over immediately.

 The enemy’s cannons now shifted their aim and lobbed two iron roundshots at the wall to the east of the gate.
 Once again, the shots buried themselves into the stone, flaring cracks from their points of impact, but the wall stood.

-Now, thought Biagino, was the time to mount the walls.
-His command was unspoken, and indeed little more than a thought, for his bambinos and thralls were like unto marionettes for him to make dance as he pleased.
-Up went the Disciplinati di Nagash, but not onto the wall targeted by the enemy artillery, which no doubt the enemy intended to breach rather than assault with ladders.
-There his horde of zombies stayed put, to face whatever attempted to climb through any breach caused.
-Now the men at the third bridge could see Ebino was not undefended!
+Now, thought Biagino, it was time to mount the walls, so that the attackers at the third bridge would see Ebino was not undefended!
+His command was unspoken, indeed little more than a thought, for his bambinos and thralls were like unto marionettes for him to make dance as he pleased with mere finger flicks.
+Up went half of the Disciplinati di Nagash, but not those behind the wall targeted by the enemy artillery, which no doubt the enemy intended to breach rather than assault with ladders.
+There his congregation stayed put, to face whatever attempted to climb through any breach caused.

-The witch too ordered her city garrison up, so that the enemy commander would be required to do work very hard if he was to take possession of the wall before him.
+The sorceress too ordered her city garrison up, to ensure the enemy’s commander would be required to work very hard if he was to take possession of the wall before him.

 Embarrassed by her earlier failure, perhaps, the witch now wound together as many magical eddies as she could muster to cast the Invocation of Nehek, if only to restore herself to full strength, and so be best prepared to face the fight ahead.
-But the curse Biagino had sensed earlier still lingered, so that she lost her hold again on the slippery swirl of arcane energies and they spun instead into an uncontrollable maelstrom which once again knocked the (foetid) wind out of her.
-So befuddled was she by what had happened, she failed entirely to notice that this time, just like the last, several skeletons had indeed been raised to join the ranks of the regiment now climbing onto the wall.
+But the curse Biagino had sensed earlier still lingered, so that yet again she lost her hold on the slippery swirl of arcane energies.
+They spun instead into an uncontrollable maelstrom which once again knocked the (foetid) wind out of her.
+So befuddled was she by what had happened, she failed entirely to notice that this time, just like the last, several skeletons had nevertheless been raised to join the ranks of the regiment now climbing onto the wall.

 Biagino felt the blow too, and as the pain of his fresh injuries fuelled the fury of his anger, he staggered on the battlements, struggling merely to stay on his feet.
 Somewhere in his mind, little more than a flicker within the whirling rage engulfing the rest, real doubt had crept in.
-Perhaps, said a whispered voice, today is not your time after all?
+Perhaps, said a whispered voice with a mocking tone, sounding ever so like the duchess, today is not your time after all?

 As both the undead commanders reeled, Lord General Alessio Falconi of Portomaggiore led his Sea Wolves in a ladder assault of the wall.

-Yet this was the only bridge used for an assault.
-At the first bridge, the crossbowmen lugged the carriage away to allow a company of skirmishing bravi to cross, led by the Reman brigade’s commander Captain Soldatovya, while at the second the dismounted knights simply waited, watching as another roundshot shook the wall to the left of their bridge.
-Then they shuddered as a second, louder sound rolled over them, after which they turned to see that one of the guns had shivered apart, killing the crew and master gunner serving it.
+As yet, this was the only bridge being used for an assault.
+At the first bridge, the crossbowmen lugged the carriage away to allow a company of skirmishing bravi to cross, led by the Reman brigade’s commander Captain Soldatovya, while at the other bridge, the dismounted knights simply waited, for there was no point in crossing until the wall was breached.
+They watched as another roundshot shook the wall to the left of their bridge. then shuddered as a second, louder sound assaulted then.
+At the back several turned, to see that one of the guns had shivered apart, killing the crew and master gunner serving it.

 (Game Note: Each gun had an ‘artillerist’ serving it, being the Tilean list equivalent of an Empire engineer, the second having bought their ‘mercenary skill’ at double the usual cost as per the rules.
 Both guns could thus re-roll misfires.
 Apparently, that does not always save a gun.
 Statistically I supposed it fails to save a gun 1 in 36 times, or fails to save an already misfired gun 1 in 6 times).

 Biagino was vaguely aware of the flow of magic channelled by the enemy, but so dazed was he that he only managed to dispel one of their conjurations, and even then, he knew not what he had prevented.
-One spell that did get through was a Lore of Light blessing which enlivened the climbing Sea Wolves and perhaps was the reason the fully pate armoured Lord Alessio was the first to top the wall, great hammer in one hand, and commence the first close combat of the assault.
+One spell that did get through was a Lore of Light blessing which enlivened the climbing Sea Wolves and perhaps was the reason the fully plate-armoured Lord Alessio was the quickest to top the wall, great hammer in one hand, to commence the first close combat of the assault.

-Despite all the advantages gained when defending a wall against ladder climbing attackers (Game Note: And there are a lot!) the attackers, filled with hatred for the foe (being divinely inspired by the presence of the Morrite priest, Father Dado Bendali), enspelled to move with unnatural speed and with their leader armed with an enchanted warhammer, rained down blow after blow.
-The fleshless defenders began tumbling from the wall in droves.
+Despite all the disadvantages of assaulting a wall using ladders, the attackers, filled with hatred for the foe (divinely inspired by the presence of the Morrite priest, Father Dado Bendali), enspelled to move with unnatural speed, and with their leader armed with an enchanted warhammer, surged up to rain down blow after blow, and the fleshless defenders began tumbling from the wall in droves.

 Turn 3 Completed.
 Turns 4-8 to follow!